Thinking Differently About the Employer-Employee Relationship

 This preserves trust because the commitment is managed before it becomes a breach.

-For command staff, the rule is simple: a renegotiated promise is usually a management success; a silent broken promise is usually a management failure.
+For staff, the rule is simple: a renegotiated promise is usually a management success; a silent broken promise is usually a management failure.

 Why PBM Matters